Idaho's Transgender Sports Ban Faces A Major Legal Hurdle

 The humiliation of sex verification

-Under Idaho's law, if the sex of a female athlete — whether transgender or not — is disputed, they would be subject to sex verification, a process Nye called "potentially invasive" and "humiliating."
+Under Idaho's law, if the sex of a female athlete — whether transgender or not — is disputed, she would be subject to sex verification, a process Nye called "potentially invasive" and "humiliating."

 Chase Strangio, deputy director for trans justice with the American Civil Liberties Union, says the law "imposes upon all women and girls the threat of intrusive and burdensome sex verification and dispute procedures that simply cannot be squared with the Constitution."